tkbrigham/nextable/README.md

 ## Why

 Ever wanted to simply get surrounding records without pulling in pagination?
-Ever want the record with the next highest `hits` attribute?
-Or wanted the next record that had the same attribute as the current record?
+Or the next record based on number of `hits`?
+Or the prior record with the same `name`?

 Or all three?